What is Bearer Share?

 - In most cases, losing shares could be a potential reason for losing the ownership of an entity.

-- Lack of book-keeping with respect to bearer shares also makes it impossible to provide proofs pertaining to theft or loss and this can be highly difficult for the ones who have already lost their shares and even for the ones who are willing to purchase shares but could not find any way to ensure that the shares are not stolen.
+- Lack of book-keeping with respect to bearer shares also makes it impossible to provide proofs pertaining to theft or loss, and this can be highly difficult for the ones who have already lost their shares and even for the ones who are willing to purchase shares but could not find any way to ensure that the shares are not stolen.

-- There are also a lot of communication issues involved in the case of these shares since there is a lack of record-keeping (registry), and also, the current owner of the same remains unidentified.
+- There are a lot of communication issues involved in the case of these shares since there is a lack of record-keeping (registry), and also, the current owner of the same remains unidentified.
 For example- an entity is unable to notify its equity holders about the general meeting.

 - Banking institutions also discourage entities that use bearer shares.
-This is because of the fact there is not even a single way of knowing that when the entity’s ownership can change and as a result of which, the bank will feel exposed to various unknown risks.
+It is because of the fact there is not even a single way of knowing that when the entity’s ownership can change and as a result of which, the bank will feel exposed to various unknown risks.

 - The identity of the current owner remains unidentified as the same is not provided on the share certificate.
 This makes it difficult and almost impossible for somebody to provide proof of ownership of the bearer shares.

 It also paved ways for terrorist funding, money laundering, and various anti-national activities.
-Providing an ownership certificate is not possible in the case of these shares and therefore, the identity of the owner cannot be justified at all.
+Providing an ownership certificate is not possible in the case of these shares, and therefore, the identity of the owner cannot be justified at all.
 Even certain banks are against companies that use bearer shares as they feel the risk of getting exposed to vulnerable attacks.